suvasan19/suvasan19/README.md

 I am a Computer Science student @ University of Waterloo (2024) and Software Developer.
 I am currently interested in Full-Stack Web Development and delving into ML/Data Science.
 Above all, I am someone who loves learning new things!

 I am an avid soccer (COYG) ⚽️ and basketball fan (WE THE NORTH) 🏀 and enjoy playing both in my free time.
-Some other hobbies of mine include Finance 📈, Tech 🤖, Music 🎧, and Video Games 🎮.
+Some other hobbies of mine include Finance 📈, Travelling 🛩 and Fitness 💪🏽.

 ## 💪 Skills

-I have had experience with Web Development and DevOps, along with other languages through projects and school.
+I have had experience with Web Development, DevOps and general programming with a multitude languages through work experience, projects and school.

 Some of the Technologies and Tools I have used: